-Following is the degree of exposure, risk by risk, as well as the reduction and mitigation techniques used by each Company to minimise them.
+The degree of exposure risk by risk is described below, as well as the mitigation and mitigation techniques the Company employs to minimise it.

 C.1 Underwriting Risk

 Underwriting Risk is defined as the risk of loss or adverse value changes in the commitments arising from insurance activities, due to incorrect pricing hypotheses and constitution of provisions.